falseywinchnet/airspyhf/rust-migration/docs/USB_RESET_FORENSICS.md

 - No regression in `cargo test`, Miri/Loom/Kani evidence, and hardware `airspyhf_info` parity.

-## First Patch To Try Later
+## Patch Log

-Do not apply this without instrumentation first.

-Prototype direction:

-- Add a producer-control channel.
-- On stop, send `ProducerCommand::Stop`.
+### Patch 1: explicit producer cancellation on stop

+Date: 2026-07-01.

+Changes:

+- `PRODUCER_WAIT_MS = 10`.
+- `PRODUCER_CANCEL_DRAIN_MS = 50`.
+- Stop path no longer clears halt while producer transfers may be pending.
-- Producer receives stop promptly, calls `ep.cancel_all()`, drains completions until `pending() == 0`, then exits.
+- Producer calls `Endpoint::cancel_all()` and drains returned completions on stop/generation mismatch.
-- Remove stop-time `clear_halt_ep`; keep start-time `clear_halt` unless data
-  says otherwise.
+- Stall path cancels/drains before `ep.clear_halt()`.

+Why this patch first:

+- It is directly supported by nusb and libusb source/docs.
-This most closely mirrors the C++ driver's explicit `libusb_cancel_transfer` path while using nusb's cancellation API.
+- It mirrors the C++ driver's explicit `libusb_cancel_transfer` shutdown path.
+- It is small enough to evaluate with the real client before adding more instrumentation or warmup policy.